vijayvulava/geochem/_sources/61Rates.md

 CaSO4.2 H2O (s) ->[H2O] Ca^2+ (aq) + SO4^2- (aq) + 2 H2O (l)
 }$$

 This reaction is thermodynamically favorable, i.e., $\Delta_{rxn}G^\circ<0$.
-In order for this reaction to proceed, energy must be spent break chemical bonds within the crystalline structure, followed by diffusion of and away from the crystalline surface.
+For this reaction to proceed, energy must be spent to break chemical bonds within the crystalline structure, followed by diffusion of and away from the crystalline surface.
 The dissolution will continue until there is a dissolved ion gradient between the crystalline surface and the bulk aqueous solution.
 Thermodynamics does not explicitly account for these intermediate time-limiting steps.

 ***Chemical kinetics*** is the study of how rapidly reactions take place.
 Chemical kinetics provide important information for the elucidation of chemical mechanisms.